 - Waterproof coat that dries quickly

-This is a fairly robust breed but is subject to a few health problems.
-Because this dog loves eating, it is important to control the amount of food it is eating.
+This is a fairly robust breed but subject to a few health problems.
+Because this dog loves eating, it is important to monitor the amount of food you give him.

 Temperament of the Labrador Retriever